Steering Committee of the ACIAR SDIP program

 Dr Aditi Mukherji

-Dr Mukherji is the Theme Leader, Water and Air at the International Centre for Integrated Mountain Development (ICIMOD) and is based in Kathmandu, Nepal.
-Previously, she was a senior researcher at the International Water Management Institute and was based in Colombo and then in New Delhi.
+Dr Mukherji is a Principal Researcher at the International Water Management Institute.
+She was earlier the Theme Leader, Water and Air at the International Centre for Integrated Mountain Development (ICIMOD) and is based in Kathmandu, Nepal.
 She has over 18 years’ experience working on policies and institutions of water resources management with a special focus on the water-energy-food nexus.
 She has worked in South Asia, the Nile Basin and in Central Asia and is currently working in the Hindu Kush Himalayan region.

 In 2012, Dr Mukherji was awarded the Inaugural Norman Borlaug Award for Field Research and Application, endowed by the Rockefeller Foundation and given by the World Food Prize Foundation, USA.
 She is a Member of the Global Forest Expert Panel on Forests and Water set up by the International Union for Forest Research Organization, Vienna and contributed to a comprehensive assessment report of Water and Forests.
 She is currently a part of the 6th Assessment Report team of the IPCC and will contribute as a Coordinating Lead Author of the Water Chapter in the Working Group II on Adaptation and Vulnerability and as a Review Editor of the High Mountains Chapter of the Special Report on Cryosphere and Oceans in a Changing Climate.